awworthy/property-assessments/README.md

         * Percentages displayed with mouse-over
     * Scatter plot with neighbourhoods and average property value
     * Bar Graph with wards and average property values
+    * Ward and Neighbourhood searches will draw shapes on the map
+* Custom Class for Data Set options
+    * Allows user to perform multiple consecutive searches to refine their results
+    * Allows for all the tabs to share the same data
+    * The same search options on each tab
+    * Selecting based on ward
+    * Updates the data used by the heatmap and the charts and the table on each search
+* Support for additional themes
+    * Dark mode
+* TABS -  update this